stefanodipierro/django-nextjs-blog/README.md

 For production deployment:

-1. Create a `.env.prod` file with your production values (set `DEBUG=False` and update database, cache, and allowed host settings).
+1. Create a `.env.prod` file from `.env.prod.example` with your production values (set `DEBUG=False` and update database, cache, and allowed host settings).
 2. Build and run the containers with production configuration:
    ```bash
    docker-compose -f docker-compose.prod.yml up -d